 |4.
 Slow Spike||High||Mid||Low||Low|

 There are 4 types of Turnip Price fluctuation patterns.
-Each pattern have distinct tells, and knowing these differences will allow you to sell at immense profits!
-If you want to sell the Turnips at the highest price, you can maximize your profit by selling all your Turnips at once during a Spike.
+Each pattern has distinct tells, and knowing these differences allow you to sell at immense profits!
+If you want to sell the Turnips at the highest price, sell all of your Turnips at once during a Spike.

-For the Standard Turnip Price pattern, the buying price repeatedly rises and falls.
-It can give a small profit.
+For the Standard Turnip Price pattern, the buying price repeatedly rises and falls, and generally results in a small profit.

 If you bought Turnips and get the Standard pattern, it's recommended that you sell it when the price rises even a little.

-The Sudden Spike pattern is a pattern where the buying price suddenly shoots up.
-This is the pattern that gives the highest profit!
+The Sudden Spike pattern is a pattern where the buying price suddenly shoots up, and is the pattern that gives the highest profit!

-Most of the time, the highest price will be the one after the price has gone up twice in a row.
+Most of the time, the selling price peaks after the price has gone up twice in a row.

-Note: We have repeatedly tested this and gotten the best price after 2 price bumps, but it's not a 100% guaranteed result.
+Note: We have repeatedly tested this and got the best price after 2 price bumps, but it's not a 100% guaranteed result.

-The Downard Trend pattern is the hardest pattern to turn a profit on.
-The Turnip Price start low and continuously go down, never once going up.
+The Downard Trend pattern is the hardest pattern to turn a profit, with the price starting low and continuously going down - often never once going up.

-For this pattern, the only upside is that the pattern the following week has a high chance of being a Sudden Spike.
+This pattern has one upside; the pattern following week has a high chance of becoming a Sudden Spike.

-Note: Most of our testing resulted in this, but it's not 100% guaranteed that the best price will be after 3 price bumps.
+Note: Most of our testing resulted in this, but it's not 100% guaranteed that the best price will appear after 3 price bumps.

-That said, if it's afternoon on Saturday, you'll want to go ahead and sell regardless of the price – any sale is better than no sale!
+If it's afternoon on a Saturday, you'll want to sell your Turnips regardless of price.
+Any sale is better than your turnips rotting!

 The best times to sell Turnips is when you hit the Spike of either the Sudden or Slow Spike price patterns!
 The best of the two is the Sudden Spike, but since the weekly patterns are mostly random and a matter of luck, it takes a long time to predict when it will happen.